notionparallax/wp2frontEnd/_includes/debug-data.md

 ## Payment

 Surprise!
-It's a dollar an issue because you're an alpha user.
-It'll be $10 an issue for everyone else when it comes out of alpha, but it'll be $1 an issue for you, forever!
+It's five bucks an issue because you're a βeta user.
+It'll be $10 an issue for everyone else when it comes out of beta, but it'll be \$5 an issue for you, forever!

 - currency: <span class="currency">AUD</span>